 O&M Contract

-Harmattan notes that the O&M contract between Moshesh and Aces Africa (Operator) has not yet been worked out.
+Harmattan notes that the O&M contract between Moshesh and ACES Africa (Operator) has not yet been signed.
 This poses a risk to Moshesh as it is unable to claim the penalties for underperformance set forth in the contract.
-Harmattan notes that the operator submits monthly reports and conducts Bi-annual maintenance inspections as specified in the draft O&M contract.
+Harmattan notes that the Operator submits monthly reports and conducts semi-annual maintenance inspections as specified in the draft O&M contract.

-Harmattan has reviewed the draft O&M contract and noted the following:Harmattan note that Durbanville, Vergelegen, and Midstream started operation in October 2022, we do not have irradiance data prior April 2022.
-We cannot use the following formula in the O&M contract to adjust generation for 12 months of operation.
+Harmattan has reviewed the draft O&M contract and noted the following:

-Equation 1
+Durbanville, Vergelegen and Midstream started operation in October 2022, yet no irradiance data was provided prior to April 2022.
+We therefore cannot use the following formula in the O&M contract to adjust generation for 12 months of operation.